Hermes-defi/Developer-docs/docs/contracts/Liquidity Transfer.md

 ---
-title: "Liquidity TransferService"
+title: 'Liquidity TransferService'
 description: How does the LiquidityTransferService contract work?
 Why is it written that way?
 author: Hermes Team
 sidebar: true
-tags: ["solidity", "hermes", "staking"]
+tags: ['solidity', 'hermes', 'staking']
 skill: intermediate
 published: 2022-05-14
 lang: en